JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 1. Functions should us a maximum 1 level of nesting
 2. We should always avoid the use of the <b>let</b> keyword
 3. We should not mutate data
-4. Functions should always have doc blocks accompanying the code
+4. Functions should have doc blocks accompanying the code
-5. We should use at least one type of type checking e.g. JSDOC, Flow, TypeScript
+5. We should use some way of type checking e.g. JSDOC, Flow, TypeScript
 6. We should always use ES6 constructs where possible (foreach instead of for)

 We can also say that the above example is a very bad approach because it is hard to read and reason about.
 The code is not easy to test and misses documentation.
 We can clearly see what the code does but we need to examine it and spend time to understand the intent of the author.

 This is the moment where some seasoned developers will say "But nested for loops are a perfectly valid approach" and these developers are correct as far as Javascript goes.
-But the thing is, we are not only javascript developers but also software architects.
+But the thing is, we are not only javascript developers but also software engineers.
 We need to think about the future, about maintainability, testability and working in a team.

-In my career, so far, I have seen many brilliant developers produce highly technical, advanced looking futuristic code which went straight into the bin, because no one was able to work with it, change it or understand it after 2 weeks.
+In my career, so far, I have seen many brilliant developers produce highly technical, advanced looking, futuristic code which went straight into the bin, because no one was able to work with it, change it or understand it after 2 weeks.

 What we strive for, is code where it is immediately clear what the intent of the author was.
 We strive for easily maintainable code, so that when a new requirement arrives, we can just change a small part of the code, run a test and be assured that nothing breaks.